MicrosoftDocs/office-developer-client-docs/docs/access/deleterecord-data-macro-action-access-custom-web-app.md

 ---
-title: "DeleteRecord Data Macro Action (Access custom web app)"
+title: "DeleteRecord Data Macro action (Access custom web app)"
 manager: kelbow
 ms.date: 9/5/2017
 ms.audience: Developer
 localization_priority: Normal
 ms.assetid: f6b68a9a-e04a-476e-a407-b1779fea1953
 description: "You can use the DeleteRecord action to delete a record."
 ---

-# DeleteRecord Data Macro Action (Access custom web app)
+# DeleteRecord Data Macro action (Access custom web app)

 You can use the **DeleteRecord** action to delete a record.